hnushrat/cryptic/README.md

 **For the BERT model:**
 - Run "train_v2.py" to train the classification model.

-All of the trials could only achieve an accuracy of approximately 50%.
+**All of the trials could only achieve an accuracy of approximately 50%**

 ## Packages
 - python(3.8.18) for pytorch.